pyeventsourcing/eventsourcing/README.md

 * Generalized suffix trees

-Todo: Develop above list to be an API reference.
+Todo: Develop above to be an API reference.

 ## Forthcoming Features